2lambda123/sddm-sddm/docs/Theming.md

     sddm-greeter --test-mode --theme /path/to/you/theme

-If you have compiled SDDM with Qt4, you can also use it in a nested X session through Xephyr.
-To accomplish this use:

-    sddm --test-mode

 When using Qt5, test-mode requires at least xorg-server 1.15.0, as older releases don't support GLX in Xephyr which is required by QtQuick2.